-If you are using Windows 2008 or 2012, right-click the online pending resource, select Properties, select the Online Pending tab, and click the desired control.
-The controls are described in the following tables.
+Right-click the online pending resource, select Properties, select the Online Pending tab, and click the desired control.

-Revert

-- Windows 2003 menu-Revert to snapshot

-- Windows 2008 or 2012 menu-Revert Snapshot

-- Description-If you have a snapshot of the target data available, you can revert to that data.
+- Revert Snapshot-If you have a snapshot of the target data available, you can revert to that data.
 If you revert to a snapshot, any data changes made after the snapshot's specified date and time will be lost.
-A Double-Take connection will be established to replicate the node's data (at the snapshot point in time) to the other nodes.
+A Double-Take connection will be established to replicate the node's data (at the snapshot point in time) to the other nodes. - Discard Queue-If you have data in the target queue, you can discard that data.

-Discard queue

-- Windows 2003 menu-Discard target gueue

-- Windows 2008 or 2012 menu-Discard Queue

-- Description-If you have data in the target queue, you can discard that data.
 If you discard the queued data, you will lose the changes associated with that data made on the previously owning node.
-A Double-Take connection will be established to replicate the node's data (without the data that was in queue) to the other nodes.

-· Offline or fail

-- Windows 2003 menu-Force Resource Offline

-- Windows 2008 or 2012 menu-Fail Resource

-- Description-If you are using Windows 2003, you can force the resource offline.
-If you are using Windows 2008 or 2012, you can fail the resource.
-In either case, no Double-Take connection will be established.

-Verify group

-- Windows 2003 menu-Verify Group

-- Windows 2008 or 2012 menu-Verify Group

-- Description-With this option and snapshot capability, you can test the data on the node before deciding whether to use it.
-If you select this option, a snapshot of the node's current Double-Take data will be taken, the disk will come online, but the GeoCluster Replicated

-Disk resource will not come online, allowing you to check the data.
+A Double-Take connection will be established to replicate the node's data (without the data that was in queue) to the other nodes. - Fail Resource-You can fail the resource and no Double-Take connection will be established. - Verify Group-With this option and snapshot capability, you can test the data on the node before deciding whether to use it.
+If you select this option, a snapshot of the node's current Double-Take data will be taken, the disk will come online, but the GeoCluster Replicated Disk resource will not come online, allowing you to check the data.
 (This means there is no Double-Take connection established at this time.)
 Once the snapshot is taken, you can test the data on the node to see if it is viable.
 Make sure you prevent user access while you are verifying the data.
-Once you have tested the data, you need to right-click on the online pending resource again and accept or reject the data.

-Accept data

-- Windows 2003 menu-Accept Data - Windows 2008 or 2012 menu-Accept - Description-If you accept the data, the current data on the node will be used, and a Double-Take connection will be established to replicate the current node's data to the other nodes.
-If any other nodes in the cluster contain more recent data, this node will overwrite that data and it will be lost.
+Once you have tested the data, you need to right-click on the online pending resource again and accept or reject the data. - Accept-If you accept the data, the current data on the node will be used, and a Double-Take connection will be established to replicate the current node's data to the other nodes.
+If any other nodes in the cluster contain more recent data, this node will overwrite that data and it will be lost. - Reject-If you reject the data, the node will be reverted to the snapshot that was taken when you selected the Verify Group option.

-Reject data

-- Windows 2003 menu-Reject Data

-- Windows 2008 or 2012 menu-Reject

-- Description-If you reject the data, the node will be reverted to the snapshot that was taken when you selected the Verify Group option.
 Any changes made on the node after that snapshot was created will be lost.
 This option essentially takes you back to where you were, allowing you the opportunity to check other nodes for more recent data.
 If you have multiple GeoCluster Replicated Disks in the same group and have selected to reject the data after verifying the group, the rejection processing may take several minutes.